go-prompt/prompt/README.md

 }
 ~~~

 This will show a prompt, where you can try your custom command 'ping'.
 Or just type 'quit' to close it.
+For a list of commands type 'help'.

 #TODO
 - [ ] help/list commands